m4cbeth/warpofolio/public/warp_stripe.md

 Context & goal:
 I have a Next.js site (frontend + Next.js API routes) and I want to use Firebase for user auth and Firestore for durable app data.
-I want to add Stripe Embedded Checkout to support:
+I want to add Stripe Embedded Checkout to support: https://docs.stripe.com/checkout/embedded/quickstart?client=next (see the documentation if need be)
   - One-time payments
   - Recurring subscriptions
   - Link Stripe customers to my Firebase users
   - Webhook handling to update Firestore user records
   - Admin pages for monthly reports and subscription management

-Please scaffold a complete, production-minded implementation with tests, comments, and README sections so I can review and iterate.
+Please prepare to scaffold a complete, production-minded implementation with tests, comments, and README sections so I can review and iterate.

-Assumptions (do not ask): Next.js 14+ (using app router), Firebase Auth + Firestore are used, deployment target is Vercel, I want Stripe Embedded components, and dark mode preference for checkout should be set to Stripe's dark theme when creating sessions.
+Assumptions (do not ask): Next.js 14+ (using app router), Firebase Auth + Firestore are used, deployment target is Vercel, I want Stripe Embedded form (https://docs.stripe.com/checkout/embedded/quickstart?client=next).

 High-level tasks (implement each step, produce files, and add tests):
 1. Install dependencies